 ATP often speaks at annual general meetings in Danish and some Nordic companies once ATP has a significant number of shares in a company.
 Go to the Danish edition of this web page to view our contributions over the past year at annual general meetings (in Danish only).

-As of 13 March 2020, ATP has chosen to vote by mail when there are proposals put forth at annual general meetings in Danish listed companies.
+ATP has chosen to vote by mail when there are proposals put forth at annual general meetings in Danish listed companies.
 This is the result of the changed circumstances due to COVID-19 and the associated restrictions for mass gatherings.
-We are thus not actively speaking at the annual general meetings of companies at the moment.